pbv/codex/doc/USER-GUIDE.md

 ~~~

 The links are marked with a class attribute `".ex"`; this fills-in the
-exercise title automatically (read from the markdown document) and a
+exercise title automatically (read from the markdown document) and the
 summary of previous submissions by the current user (read from the
 submission database).